zw0930/MyProject-CustomerChurn/README.md

 ## Task1: Business Understanding $ Hypothesis Framing
 - Gained an understanding of the business context.
 - Created a work plan to test the hypothesis regarding whether customer churn is driven by price sensitivity.
-- Shared the plan and the required data with stakeholders via email.
+- Shared the plan including the required data with supervisor and stakeholders via email.

 ## Task2: Exploratory Data Analysis (EDA)
 - Conducted data cleaning for the analysis.